by Scott Mehl

 - Princess Katherine of Greece (1913) – married Major Richard Brandram, one son

-As the third son, Paul was never expected to mount the throne, and therefore didn’t receive the extensive education given to his eldest brother, George.
+As the third son, Paul was never expected to mount the throne and therefore did not receive the extensive education given to his eldest brother George.
 He was educated primarily at home by several foreign tutors and Greek university professors.
 He also attended Saint Peter’s Preparatory School for Young Gentlemen, in Eastbourne, England and the Royal Military College, Sandhurst.
-Plans to attend the Royal Naval Academy at Dartmouth were cancelled due to the outbreak of World War I.
+Plans to attend the Royal Naval Academy at Dartmouth were canceled due to the outbreak of World War I.

 In 1917, King Constantine I was forced to relinquish the throne, and Paul’s older brother, Alexander, was chosen by the Greek government to succeed him.
 Paul accompanied his parents and siblings to Switzerland where they lived in exile.
 No longer able to join the British Royal Navy, it was arranged for Paul to join the Imperial German Navy.
 He studied at the German Imperial Naval Academy in Kiel, overseen by his uncle, Prince Heinrich of Prussia.
 However, in 1918, he returned to Switzerland following the fall of the German Empire.